 - At this stage, you want to baste the chop with all that lovely fat and then transfer the whole pan to the oven.
 If your pan doesn’t have an ovenproof handle, then carefully (hot fat!) place the chop in an oven tray and tip over the hot fat.
 Cook in the oven for 2-4 minutes, depending on the chop.
 The best way to test if it is cooked is to insert the tip of a small knife right into the centre of the chop, leave it there for 10 seconds and then remove it and place it on your lip.

-- For a lovely medium pork chop, the tip of the knife should be warm but not hot and the middle of the chop should still have some give when squeezed between your thumb and index finger.
-If the tip of the knife is still cold when tested then you should give the chop an extra 1-2 minutes in the oven.
+- For a lovely medium pork chop, the tip of the knife should be warm but not hot, and the middle of the chop should still have some give when squeezed between your thumb and index finger.
+If the tip of the knife is still cold when tested, then give the chop an extra 1-2 minutes in the oven.
 Remove the chop from the hot pan, as it will carry on cooking otherwise, and allow it to rest somewhere for at least 10 minutes.

 - To carve the pork chop, first remove the crackling.
 Then stand the chop upright on the board and then insert your knife as close as you can to the rib bone.
 Run your knife down the chop, as close as you can to the bone.
 When the bone goes at a right angle, at the bottom of the chop, simply re-angle the knife, keeping it as close to the bone as possible.
 Once the bone is removed, slice the meat across the chop to your desired thickness, I reckon about the width of your little finger.